transcend-io/terragrunt-atlantis-config/README.md

 terragrunt-atlantis-config generate --root /some/path/to/your/repo/root
 ```

-Check the log output for the yaml
+Finally, check the log output for the YAML.